ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.Avalara/README.md

 }
 ```

 This library also supports more complex cases that require mulitple tax accounts with different credentials.
 For example, in a franchise business model where each location is independent but all sell on one ecommerce solution.
-In that case, still inject one instance of AvalaraCommand exactly as above.
+In that case, still inject one instance of AvalaraService exactly as above.
 You can provide empty strings for the fields.
 However, when you call methods on the interfaces, provide the optional `configOverride` parameter.

 ```c#
 AvalaraConfig configOverride = await FetchTaxAccountCredentials(supplierID);